 Categories: Student Affairs & Services, Full Time

-- Support the creation of living environments that promote student engagement by creating opportunities to engage students in their residence hall and campus-wide community and develop educationally effective reflection opportunities to capitalize on student learning through engagement.
+- Support the creation of living environments that promote student engagement by creating innovative opportunities to engage students in their residence hall and campus-wide community.

 - Contribute to the development of a culture of student partnership and ownership.